NCAR/VAPOR/docs/_sources/usage.rst.txt

 Volume Renderer
 _______________

 Displays the user's 3D data variables within a volume described by the source data file, according to color and opacity settings defined by the user.
-These 3D variables may be offset by a height variable.

 .. figure:: ../_images/DVR.png
     :align: center